gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 This explains how to create a doc that shows up in search engines like Google or Bing.

-When you create the new guide or tutorial under `/docs/`, you’ll either create a file or a folder if there will be images pulled into the doc.
+When you create the new guide or tutorial under `/docs/`, you'll either create a file or a folder if there will be images pulled into the doc.

 File:
 `querying-data-with-graphql.md`